core-wg/oscore/draft-ietf-core-object-security.md

 ~~~~~~~~~~~
 {: #fig-option-protection title="Protection of CoAP Options" artwork-align="center"}

-Unless specified otherwise, CoAP options not listed in {{fig-option-protection}} SHALL be of class E.
+Unless specified otherwise, CoAP options not listed in {{fig-option-protection}} SHALL be of class E (and no special processing).

 Specifications of new CoAP options SHOULD define how they are processed with OSCORE.
 A new COAP option SHOULD be of class E unless it requires proxy processing.

 ### Inner Options {#inner-options}

-When using OSCORE, Inner options (marked with 'x' in column E of {{fig-option-protection}}) are sent in a way analogous to communicating in a protected manner directly with the other endpoint.
+When using OSCORE, Inner option message fields (marked in column E of {{fig-option-protection}}) are sent in a way analogous to communicating in a protected manner directly with the other endpoint.

-The sending endpoint SHALL write the class E options present in the original CoAP message into the plaintext of the COSE object {{plaintext}}, and then remove the class E options from the OSCORE message.
+The sending endpoint SHALL write the Inner option message fields present in the original CoAP message into the plaintext of the COSE object {{plaintext}}, and then remove the Inner option message fields from the OSCORE message.

-The processing of Inner options by the receiving endpoint is specified in {{ver-req}} and {{ver-res}}.
+The processing of Inner option message fields by the receiving endpoint is specified in {{ver-req}} and {{ver-res}}.

 ### Outer Options {#outer-options}

-Outer options (marked with 'x' in column U or I of {{fig-option-protection}}) are used to support proxy operations.
+Outer option message fields (marked in column U or I of {{fig-option-protection}}) are used to support proxy operations.

-The sending endpoint SHALL include the class U and class I options present in the original message to the options part of the OSCORE message.
-Class I options (marked with 'x' in column I of {{fig-option-protection}}) SHALL be integrity protected between the endpoints as specified in {{AAD}}.
-All Outer options, including the Object-Security option, SHALL be encoded as described in Section 3.1 of {{RFC7252}}, where the delta is the difference to the previously included outer option value.
+The sending endpoint SHALL include the Outer option message field present in the original message in the options part of the OSCORE message.
+All Outer option message fields, including Object-Security, SHALL be encoded as described in Section 3.1 of {{RFC7252}}, where the delta is the difference to the previously included Outer option message field.

 The processing of Outer options by the receiving endpoint is specified in {{ver-req}} and {{ver-res}}.

+A default procedure for integrity-protection-only of option message fields is specified in {{AAD}}.
+Non-special Class I options (marked with 'x' in column I of {{fig-option-protection}}) are designated for this procedure.
+Note: there are currently no non-special class I options defined.

 ### Special Options